Cardiac muscle: Clinical significance

 Diseases affecting cardiac muscle, known as cardiomyopathies, are the leading cause of death in developed countries.
 The most common condition is coronary artery disease, in which the blood supply to the heart is reduced.
 The coronary arteries become narrowed by the formation of atherosclerotic plaques.
 If these narrowings become severe enough to partially restrict blood flow, the syndrome of angina pectoris may occur.
 This typically causes chest pain during exertion that is relieved by rest.
 If a coronary artery suddenly becomes very narrowed or completely blocked, interrupting or severely reducing blood flow through the vessel, a myocardial infarction or heart attack occurs.
 If the blockage is not relieved promptly by medication, percutaneous coronary intervention, or surgery, then a heart muscle region may become permanently scarred and damaged.
-A specific cardiomyopathy, can cause heart muscle to become abnormally thick (hypertrophic cardiomyopathy), abnormally large (dilated cardiomyopathy), or abnormally stiff (restrictive cardiomyopathy).
+Specific cardiomyopathies include: increased left ventricular mass (hypertrophic cardiomyopathy), abnormally large (dilated cardiomyopathy), or abnormally stiff (restrictive cardiomyopathy).
 Some of these conditions are caused by genetic mutations and can be inherited.

 Heart muscle can also become damaged despite a normal blood supply.
 The heart muscle may become inflamed in a condition called myocarditis, most commonly caused by a viral infection but sometimes caused by the body's own immune system.
 Heart muscle can also be damaged by drugs such as alcohol, long standing high blood pressure or hypertension, or persistent abnormal heart racing.

 Many of these conditions, if severe enough, can damage the heart so much that the pumping function of the heart is reduced.
 If the heart is no longer able to pump enough blood to meet the body's needs, this is described as heart failure.

 Significant damage to cardiac muscle cells is referred to as myocytolysis which is considered a type of cellular necrosis defined as either coagulative or colliquative.